FORMAT REQUIREMENTS & GUIDELINES (Read Carefully*)

 RESULTS & CONCLUSION:

-- Describe your results in logical sequence at the end of the text.
-The conclusion of the study should be expressed very clearly and an influential perspective.
+- Describe your results in a logical sequence at the end of the text.
+The conclusion of the study should be expressed very clearly and with an influential perspective.

 - Text and references must follow the format outlined in the Chicago Manual of the Style 17th edition, which can be accessed here.